Exclude Outlying Data from Aggregated Average Calculations

 1. Connect to your monitor machine with a user that has administrative rights.

-2. Open a PowerShell IDE.
-Make sure you start it as an administrator.
+2. Open an elevated PowerShell ISE as an administrator.

-3. Import the ControlUp.PowerShell.User.dll module into the PowerShell session
+3. Import the ControlUp.PowerShell.User.dll module to the PowerShell session

 $pathtomodule = (Get-ChildItem "C:\Program Files\Smart-X\ControlUpMonitor\*ControlUp.PowerShell.User.dll" -Recurse | Sort-Object LastWriteTime -Descending)[0]